Suhaib-Sirajudeen/Search-Component-Locally/README.md

+Created a Search Component with a filtering features locally using a useState and debouncing technique.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.